Homelessness charities have warned ministers against

 including Shelter, Crisis and Centrepoint, said in a statement.

-Ceri Sheppard, acting director of Homelessness Network, said
+Ceri Sheppard, acting director of the Homelessness Network, said

-resources needed to be in place to deal with the flow of newly
+resources need to be in place to deal with the flow of

 housing, drugs, crime, health, community care, prison and army